 speed reducing introduction of road humps and speed cameras (never

-mind the erratic bus services).
+mind the erratic bus services). (*Modern day tube trains and trams would make short work of the line's gradients, as demonstrated by the DLR with its astonishing inclines.)
 For the last half century, the densely populated areas of Crouch End and Muswell Hill have been railwayless, reliance being solely on road transport.
 Many of the large houses in the areas are being converted to flats and there is insuffient road parking space for the extra cars caused by individually owned, rather than family shared cars.
 Given the poor public transport in the area, car ownership is entirely understandable, yet it would presumably (hopefully) be rendered less of a necessity with the introduction of an efficient rail or tram service to central London.
 The Parkland Walk as it stands now is struggling.
 It is difficult to police; weekend afternoons may be safe because of the numbers of people walking the line but at other times it is less so.
 Graffiti artists brazenly adorn the brickwork with their various levels of artistic skills.
 Some are actually quite good but the effect produced is still one of decay, urban desolation, and vandalism; not conducive to sustaining the line as a nature reserve or leafy retreat.
 It is often used for fly-tipping and rainy weather turns the track bed into a slippery mud path.
 There is a need for rail transport in Crouch End and Muswell Hill.
 Alexandra Palace would benefit from it also.
 The investment that would be required to reinstate the Northern Heights (southern sections) to a working rail or tram route is minimal (in the same way that the East London Line extensions are being done 'on the cheap' by utilising existing but disused rail routes).
 The disadvantages of the line's radial route are outweighed by the advantages of its reinstatement.
 The 'rail-closure-party' was in power when the post-war decision was made to abandon the pre-war works to convert it to a tube line, plans that would have seen it thriving under the benefits of investment and regular, reliable service.
-While the current government is in power, it should take the opportunity to address the public transport inadequacies of the area before the pendulum swings toward road building again.
-(May 2005)
+While the current government is in power, it should take the opportunity to address the public transport inadequacies of the area before the pendulum swings toward road building again. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - 2010: Five years after the above comments and one cannot complain about Labour's investment in new railways, despite the mess that is PPP: The East London Line extension has opened (in fact, the newly termed London Overground network has been a success generally) plus the long awaited go-ahead for Crossrail.
+The Northern Heights has been mentioned only as a possible northern route for Crossrail 2 but given the doubts surrounding even the first Crossrail getting through to completion, Muswell Hillbillies and Crouch Enders may be waiting a long time for the reinstatement of a railway service. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - 2015: The latest Crossrail 2 consultation has produced a few proposed variants to the original route.
+One of them is the extension from Alexandra Palace station to New Southgate station (both of these stations are on the East Coast mainline route from Kings Cross station).
+The advantages of doing this are outlined on the Crossrail 2 website.
+However there is a major opportunity likely to be missed here and that is extending the line not to New Southgate but westward to Alexandra Palace (the palace itself) and through to Muswell Hill and Highgate via the disused railway there.
+Alexandra Palace is difficult to access when there are events there: from the existing Alexandra Palace station there is a not particularly reliable W3 bus service or a half a mile walk up a steep hill.
+The palace needs rail transport if it is to compete as a major events venue.
+Muswell Hill also needs rail transport.
+It is a heavily built up area and commuters have to rely again on buses to get to tube stations (ostensibly Highgate).
+The railway line between Highgate and Alexandra Palace could presumably be reopened for relatively low cost, considering that there would be minimal tunnelling required.
+It would provide much needed relief along that route, a connection between Crossrail 2 and the Northern Line (at Highgate), space for stabling trains (instead of at New Southgate), as well as making the palace itself a far easier place to visit. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - 2017: Application to use the line for vehicular traffic for an adjacent building site could lead to a dangerous precedent (in terms of being temporarily closed for walkers and for similar future works).
+A petition to preserve the covenants of the route can be found here.

 |